johnandrea/draw-dna-matches/README.md

 gedcom-file

-Minimum match value (cM) to include in the output
+Minimum match value (cM) to include in the output.
+Default 0.

 --min=value

-Maximum match value (cm) to include in the output
+Maximum match value (cm) to include in the output.
+Default 5000.

 --max=value